Q: What is included in the price?

 Q: What care is available during the night?

-A: School staff are accommodated within the same accommodation blocks as the children and are responsible for the pastoral care of their group.
-There is also a duty manager provided by Ingestre Hall each night of your visit, who will be resident on site in separate accommodation.
+A: School staff are accommodated within the same dormitory corridors as the children and are responsible for the pastoral care of their group.
+There is also a duty manager provided by Ingestre Hall each night of your visit, who will be resident on site in separate accommodation in the hall.

 Q: Will pupils need additional spending money?

 A: We provide all the food, snacks and drinks that your group will need.
 We do have a small tuck shop available for you to run each evening and a souvenir shop selling gifts.
-It is up to you whether you would like to make use of these facilities and to recommend how much pocket money would be appropriate to bring, although we would suggest that £20 for a week would be enough in most instances.
+It is up to you whether you would like to make use of these facilities and to recommend how much pocket money would be appropriate to bring, although we would suggest that £20 for a week would be appropriate.
+Please try to ensure the children bring change not notes.

 Q: What about pupils with special needs?